aibasel/lab/docs/lab.concepts.rst

 >>> exp.add_fetcher(name="fetch")
 >>> exp.add_report(Report(attributes=["error"]))

 The "build" step creates all necessary files for running the experiment in the **experiment directory**.
-After the "start" step has finished running the experiment, we can fetch the result from the experiment directory to the **evaluation directory**.
+After the "start" step has finished running the experiment, we can parse data from logs and generated files into "properties" files, and then fetch all properties files from the experiment directory to the **evaluation directory**.
 All reports only operate on evaluation directories.

 An experiment usually also has multiple **runs**, one for each pair of algorithm and benchmark.